 The indication for THA (vs. ORIF or Hemi) after a displaced femoral neck fracture is becoming more widely accepted.
-The indication for THA is closely tied to chronologic age and activity age.
+The indication for THA is associated with the trend of prioritizing “activity age” over “chronologic age”.

 Chronoloigc age.
 The success of ORIF decreases with increased chronologic age regardless of patient activity due to diminished blood supply.
-Arthroplasty demonstrated superior functional outcome and decreased revision surgery in the elderly population [1-9].
+A femoral neck fracture cannot heal when poor or disrupted blood flow.
+Elderly are more susceptible to disruptions in blow flow following femoral neck fractures.
+Therefore, Arthroplasty demonstrated superior functional outcome and decreased revision surgery in the elderly population [1-9].
 Thus the debate for treating displaced femoral neck fractures in patients > 60 years old recognizes the inferior results of ORIF and focuses on Hemi vs. THA ... and herein lies the importance of activity age.